recharts/recharts/README.md

 ## Demo

-To examine the demos in your local build, execute
+To examine the demos in your local build, execute:

 ```sh
 $ npm run[-script] demo
 ```

-and then browse to http://localhost:3000
+and then browse to http://localhost:3000.

 ## Module Formats